apoapse1/somnium-fur-enderal/source/3_Atmosphere.rst

 Alien sounds ring without a source, phantoms and nightmares haunt your steps, and even the things you believe to be real will prove you a liar.

-If you let the fever grow to even higher levels, to the dangerous peaks of what your brain can handle, your sight will fully change; color might fade to greyscale, and time might seem to pass you by at unnatural rates.
+If you let the fever grow to even higher levels, to the dangerous peaks of what your brain can handle, your sight will fully change; color might fade, and time might seem to pass you by at unnatural rates.

 Anomalies cause the gameplay of Somnium to be in a constant flux state.
 As your fever builds and wanes you experience the world in completely different ways.
 Somnium is designed to work with this flux state, to allow these anomalies to influence the game while also keeping it running and moving along smoothly and even tying most of the other core mechanics to these.